Daniel Andrews

-Early life
+Early life and education

+Andrews was born 6 July 1972 in Williamstown Hospital, in south-western Melbourne.
+His parents, Bob and Jan Andrews, were both bank workers who lived in and later owned a milk bar in Glenroy.
+Andrews has a younger sister, Cynthia.
+Both Andews and his sister were raised as devout Catholics and attended church every Sunday.

-Andrews was born in Williamstown, a southwestern suburb of Melbourne, to Bob (1950–2016) and Jan Andrews (born 1944).
-In 1983, his family moved from Glenroy to Wangaratta in northeastern Victoria, where he was educated at the Marist Brothers' Galen Catholic College.
+After an explosion in a neighbouring shop gutted the family business, Bob started working for Don Smallgoods as a delivery driver.
+In 1983, the family moved to Wangaratta in north-eastern Victoria, where Bob was offered a delivery round by Don and where Jan went back to work for a bank.
+In Wangaratta, Andrews was educated at the Marist Brothers' Galen Catholic College.

 Andrews moved back to Melbourne in 1990 to attend Monash University, where he was a resident of Mannix College and graduated with a Bachelor of Arts degree in politics and classics in 1996.
 After graduating, Andrews became an electorate officer for federal Labor MP Alan Griffin.
 He worked at the party's head office from 1999 to 2002, initially as an organiser, and then as assistant state secretary.
 Andrews is a member of the Socialist Left faction of the Labor Party.

-Political career
+Early political career

 Bracks Government (2002–2007)

 Following his election to parliament in the Legislative Assembly seat of Mulgrave at the 2002 election, Andrews was appointed Parliamentary Secretary for Health in the Steve Bracks Labor government.
 Following the 2006 election, Andrews was appointed to the Cabinet, becoming Minister for Gaming, Minister for Consumer Affairs, and Minister Assisting the Premier on Multicultural Affairs.

-Andrews is one of the few state politicians in Australia to have never spent a day on the backbench.
-He has spent his entire tenure in the Legislative Assembly as a junior minister (2002–2006), minister (2006–2010), opposition leader (2010–2014), and premier (2014–present).

 Brumby Government (2007–2010)

 In 2007, Andrews became Minister for Health in the John Brumby Labor government.

 In 2008, Andrews voted in favour of abortion law reform in Victoria.
 As Health Minister during the passing of the Abortion Law Reform Act 2008, Andrews sought counsel from senior church clergy who advised him that the act was contrary to Church teaching.
-Andrews replied that he "... did not intend to be a Catholic health minister.
-It was my intention to be a Victorian health minister".
+Andrews replied that he "did not intend to be a Catholic health minister.
+It was my intention to be a Victorian health minister."

 Opposition (2010–2014)

 Brumby resigned as leader of the Victorian Labor Party following the Labor defeat at the 2010 election, after 11 years of Labor governments.
 On 3 December 2010, Andrews was elected Victorian Labor Party leader, becoming Leader of the Opposition in Victoria, with former Deputy Premier Rob Hulls staying on as his deputy.
 Hulls resigned in early 2012 and was replaced as deputy by James Merlino.
 Labor took the lead in the polls in mid-2012 and held it for all but a few months until the election, though Andrews consistently trailed his Liberal counterparts, Ted Baillieu (2010–2013) and Denis Napthine (2013–2014) as preferred premier.